 Best seen in photos, starting with the themed Danse Macabre:

-And, there was the more eerie areas, often with parental warnings or even R13 restrictions.
+And, there were the more eerie areas, often with parental warnings or even R13 restrictions.

-One of my favorite things about the Danse Macarbe is the creativity of some of the attendees.
+One of my favourite things about the Danse Macabre is the creativity of some of the attendees.

 MOTAT is (Auckland’s Museum of Transport and Technology) in Western Springs at 805 Great North Road in Auckland, New Zealand.
-Also, part of the museum is the Aviation Display Hall at at 190/200-208 Meola Road, Pt Chevalier, although it was not used for this event.
+Also, part of the museum’s regular daytime activities is the Aviation Display Hall at 190/200-208 Meola Road, Pt Chevalier.

 My Final Thoughts on Danse Macabre: